-A GDPR Compliance statement is a public document that outlines the measures your organisation is taking or has already performed, to become compliant with the law.
+A GDPR Compliance statement is a public document outlining the measures your organization is taking or has already performed to comply with the law.

-It is generally a one-page document that is publicly shared on an organisation’s website to inform GDPR’s data subjects about the company’s commitment to data privacy and security regarding GDPR compliance.
+It is generally a one-page document publicly shared on an organization’s website to inform GDPR’s data subjects about the company’s commitment to data privacy and security regarding GDPR compliance.
 Generally, it includes:

-- All the technical and organisational measures are deployed to meet the GDPR’s rigorous data security requirements.
+- All the technical and organizational measures are deployed to meet the GDPR’s rigorous data security requirements.

 - The data controller places the processing obligations on any data processors with whom the controller discloses customers’ personal information.

-- The automated or manual systems that are responsible for addressing data subject access requests.
+- The automated or manual systems are responsible for addressing data subject access requests.